Shaun Vandiver: College career

 Vandiver played one season for the Hutchinson Community College Blue Dragons, before transferring to the University of Colorado Boulder.
 He was the Big Eight Conference's rookie of the year in 1988, and was a two time First Team All Big 8 selection in 1990 and 1991.
 In his final season in 1990–91, he led Colorado to a third-place finish in the National Invitation Tournament.
 Prior to that, Colorado had not been to the National Invitation Tournament semifinals in 22 years.
 Vandiver was third on the Buffaloes' all-time scoring list until being surpassed in early 2008 by Richard Roby.

 Professional career

-Vandiver was selected 25th overall in the 1991 NBA Draft by the Golden State Warriors, but did not play for them.
+Vandiver was selected 25th overall in the 1991 NBA draft by the Golden State Warriors, but did not play for them.
 He wound up playing the next nine years for various teams in Europe.

 Coaching career

 In April 2011, Vandiver was named the head men's basketball coach at Emporia State University.
 Previously in the 2010–11 season, Vandiver was an assistant to head coach Leon Rice at Boise State.
 Prior to that he served as an assistant to Steve McClain (under whom he played at Hutchinson CC) at the University of Wyoming, a position he held since 2005.
-Vandiver was a graduate assistant coach with Wyoming in 2002–03, and as a full-time assistant coach at Bowling Green in 2003–04, and Northern Colorado in 2004–05.
+Vandiver was a graduate assistant coach with Wyoming in 2002–03, and a full-time assistant coach at Bowling Green in 2003–04, and Northern Colorado in 2004–05.
 Vandiver returned to Wyoming as an assistant coach in April 2018.